mui/mui-x/scripts/README.md

 ### Manually create the release tag

-If the `yarn release:tag` fails you can create and push the tag using the following command: `git tag -a v4.0.0-alpha.30 -m "Version 4.0.0-alpha.30" && git push upstream --tag`.
+If the `pnpm release:tag` fails you can create and push the tag using the following command: `git tag -a v4.0.0-alpha.30 -m "Version 4.0.0-alpha.30" && git push upstream --tag`.